lmn4121/Kaggle-Project/README.md

 # Kaggle Project: Metastatic Cancer Diagnosis

-This repository holds an attempt to train a model that can predict the chance of a patient recieving a successful cancer diagnosis within 90 days from the "Metastatic Cancer Diagnosis" Kaggle challenge [blue_text](https://www.kaggle.com/competitions/widsdatathon2024-challenge1/overview).
+This repository holds an attempt to train a model that can predict the chance of a patient recieving a successful cancer diagnosis within 90 days from the "Metastatic Cancer Diagnosis" Kaggle challenge: [Kaggle Challenge Details](https://www.kaggle.com/competitions/widsdatathon2024-challenge1/overview).

 ## Overview
    The task for this Kaggle challenge was to use the provided dataset, which described general patient information, to train a model that could whether or not the patient recieved a metastaic cancer diagnosis within 90 days of screening.
    The approach in this repository formulates the problem as binary classification task.
 Numerous models were trained, optimized, and tested for comparison, including a simple neural network, an AdaBoost ensemble using a tree classifier as an estimator, and a boosted gradient ensemble.
 These models were trained using features describing the patients' locations, ages, and cancer diagnosis codes and descisions.
    My best model was able to obtain about 80% accuracy on the validation set, and recieved private and public scores from Kaggle of 0.789 and 0.798, respectively, for the provided test set.

 ## Summary of Workdone